Perinatal & Newborn Health

 Perinatal Mental Health

-Last updated on October 27, 2022 Maintaining mental health is important to the well-being of pregnant and postpartum individuals.
-PCMCH’s Care Pathway for the Management of Perinatal Mental Health (July 2021) and accompanying Guidance Document (July 2021), support healthcare providers in identifying pregnant or postpartum patients who may be experiencing mental health issues, assess the severity …
+Maintaining mental health is important to the well-being of pregnant and postpartum individuals.
+PCMCH’s Care Pathway for the Management of Perinatal Mental Health (July 2021) and accompanying Guidance Document (July 2021), support healthcare providers in identifying pregnant or postpartum patients who may be experiencing mental health issues, assess the severity of their symptoms, determine appropriate care

 Perinatal Mental Health Read More »